Chevrolet Traverse Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Chevrolet Traverse are $1,204 a year for full coverage.
-Comprehensive costs an estimated $286, collision insurance costs $418, and liability coverage costs $364.
-Liability-only coverage costs as little as $416 a year, and high-risk coverage costs around $2,580.
-16-year-old drivers pay the most at up to $4,426 a year.
+The average insurance rates for a Chevrolet Traverse are $1,204 a year with full coverage.
+Comprehensive costs approximately $286, collision costs $418, and liability coverage is $364.
+Buying just liability costs around $416 a year, with insurance for high-risk drivers costing around $2,580.
+16-year-old drivers cost the most to insure at $4,426 a year or more.

 Average premium for full coverage: $1,204

-Full coverage includes $500 physical damage deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
-Rates include averaging for all states and for all Traverse models.
+Estimates include $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all U.S. states and for all Traverse models.

-These rate differences show why everyone should compare rates for a targeted area and risk profile, rather than using rate averages.
+The examples above demonstrate why everyone should compare rates quotes using their specific location and risk profile, rather than using rate averages.

 Use the form below to get customized rates for your location.